antaenc/hello-senzing-springboot-java/doc/debian-based-installation.md

 # Debian-based installation

-The following instruction are meant to be "cut-and-paste" to install and demonstrate.
+The following instruction are meant to be "copy-and-paste" to install and demonstrate.

 ## Pre-requisites

-These programs will be used in the installation and demonstration.
+These programs will be used in the installation and demonstration of Senzing.
+They need to be installed first.

 ```console
 sudo apt-get -y install \